Bylaws of The Garden Club of Brewster

 D. Conservation Committee – informs the Club of any legislation and information affecting

-availability, processes and reviews grant proposals, determines recipient(s), serves as
+grant availability, processes and reviews grant proposals, determines recipient(s),

 F. Horticultural Education Committee – provides Club members with information on

 horticultural developments, provides opportunities for horticultural activities, and

 recommends for Board approval the Annual Beautification Award recipient.

 G. Hospitality Committee – advises and assists the hostesses with monthly meetings,